-The second movement, marked Andante un poco mosso, starts with a beautiful lullaby-like melody on cello that moves to the violin.
-After growing and increasing in tempo, passing the theme among the instruments, a more elegant section starts, then becomes more agitated, moving through minor keys, developing ideas.
+- Andante un poco mosso.
+The second movement of Franz Schubert’s Piano Trio No. 1, marked Andante un poco mosso, starts with a beautiful lullaby-like melody on the cello that moves to the violin.
+After growing and increasing in tempo, passing the theme among the instruments, a more elegant section starts, then becomes more agitated, moving through minor keys, and developing ideas.
 There is a return to the lilting melody from the beginning of the movement and the Andante ends sweetly.

 - Scherzo.
 Allegro.
 The third movement is a Scherzo Allegro that borrows from the Ländler – a folk dance in 3/4 time that features hopping, stomping, and, occasionally, yodeling.
 The Ländler was popular in Austria at the end of the 18th century and is thought to have contributed to the evolution of the waltz.
 A mellower, more refined Trio section in the middle shows off violin and cello trading the melody, while the piano plays staccato pairs of chords.
 The more rugged Scherzo returns with a piano call and twirls to the finish.
 The movement is vintage Schubert – just the sort of music he loved to improvise to accompany dancing at his regular soirees.